 Black remained with Presley through 1958.
 During these years, Presley went from reserved truck driver to charismatic “Hillbilly Cat” to hip-swiveling superstar.
 All the while, Black’s string-popping bass and infectious personality were on display wherever Presley played, from small-time shows all over the South to the breakthrough TV appearances following Presley’s signing to RCA.
 Black’s bass was an important element in the skeletal arrangement of “Heartbreak Hotel,” Presley’s first single for RCA.
 Black switched from standup bass to electric bass at the 1957 session for “Jailhouse Rock,” making him one of the first to play a Fender Precision on a rock and roll recording

 Black and Moore first parted ways with Presley in September 1957 over disagreements about money.
-They had been put on a modest salary – by Col. Tom Parker, Presley’s manager - while Presley’s income was skyrocketing.
-For a two-week period, they were out of the band and Presley looked for replacements, but both sides relented and they were rehired at a higher per diem.
+They had been put on a modest salary—by Colonel Tom Parker, Presley’s manager—while Presley’s income was skyrocketing.
+For a two-week period, they were out of the band and Presley looked for replacements, but both sides relented, and they were rehired at a higher per diem.

 After leaving Presley for good in 1958, the bassist became a bandleader in his own right, forming a group that was known both as Bill Black’s Combo and the Bill Black Combo.
-Recording for Memphis-based Hi Records, they charted an impressive 19 instrumental hits on Billboard’s Hot 100 between 1959 and 1965.
-These included “Smokie – Part 2” (Number 17 pop, Number Four R&B), “White Silver Sands” (Number Nine pop, Number Four R&B) and a remake of Presley’s “Don’t Be Cruel” that reached Number 11.
+Recording for Memphis-based Hi Records, they charted an impressive nineteen instrumental hits on Billboard’s Hot 100 between 1959 and 1965.
+These included “Smokie—Part 2” (Number Seventeen pop, Number Four R&B), “White Silver Sands” (Number Nine pop, Number Four R&B) and a remake of Presley’s “Don’t Be Cruel” that reached Number Eleven.

 Like many instrumental outfits of that time, the Bill Black Combo had a danceable country-soul sound built around saxophone, organ, guitar, drums and Black’s driving bass.
 They called it “the untouchable sound.”
 Bill Black died of a brain tumor in October 1965 at the age of 39, but the combo continued without him, playing into the Eighties.